 - Less than 1% of things are connected ⇒ IoT is a big opportunity for academics and industry - 2.
 Smart Grid and Energy management lead the change. - 3.
-Smartness comes from communication capability since the computation can be delegated - 4.
-Right at the knee: Academic and Startup Research opportunities in almost subfields of computing including hardware development, data analytics, security, and networking. - 5.
-Cloud computing everywhere leads to fog computing and multi-cloud computing ⇒ our MCAD project
+Smartness comes from communication capability since the computation can be delegated. - 4.
+Right at the knee: Academic and Startup Research opportunities in almost all subfields of computing, including hardware development, data analytics, security, and networking. - 5.
+Cloud computing everywhere leads to fog computing and multi-cloud computing ⇒ our MCAD project cloud.
+So, the future is bright.

-☐ You said in the slide that IoT is a big opportunity and then what do you think of the future for network equipment vendors like Cisco?
+You said in the slide that IoT is a big opportunity, and then what do you think of the future for network equipment vendors like Cisco?

-Cisco is selling routers and switches for cloud.
-So the future is bright.
+Cisco is selling routers and switches for the